Conflux-Chain/confura/README.md

 > Available Commands:
 >
 >       cfx         validate if epoch data from core space JSON-RPC proxy complies with fullnode
->       ws          validate if epoch data from core space websocket Pub/Sub proxy complies with fullnode
+>       ws          validate if epoch data from core space Pub/Sub proxy complies with fullnode
 >       eth         validate if epoch data from evm space JSON-RPC proxy complies with fullnode
+>       vf          validate if filter changes polled from Virtual-Filter proxy complies with fullnode
 >
 > Flags: Use `confura test [command] --help` to list all possible flags for each specific command.